 Great, all of these possible “We don’t write the tool from scratch” solutions can have serious drawbacks and overhead.
 And no matter the source or form of the third-party solution, you will find a few universal considerations:

 - Someone else writes and maintains the code

 - You will almost certainly have to write at least a little shim code or other glue to integrate the third-party solution into your environment.
 You need to consider the amount and complexity of glue required, because that requires its own maintenance and care.
 If you find the amount of glue exorbitant, either re-evaluate whether this tool actually saves you more work than it creates, or perhaps whether your own environment may be riddled with excessively unique characteristics or other architectural or design anti-patterns

 - If the tool or service’s interface or outputs change, you may have to modify on your end the bits of your code that interacts with the software

 - You still have to figure out how to deploy in your environment and manage patching and upgrades

 - If it runs as a service, you have to provision, manage, and pay for the required infrastructure

 - Requires research to find what possible solutions exist and which best suits your requirements, both functionally and operationally

-There is no free service launch.
+There is no free service lunch.
 Whether you spend money directly for a software solution or not, engineers somewhere in your company will always have to expend some amount of time of varying quantity and frequency as long as that software exists in your environment.

 The key to meeting your technical needs while minimizing the cost of the long-term investment requires genuinely understanding what the birth-to-death lifecycle of software really entails.
 Many engineers have only ever seen the initial phase of a service, and this itself is a clue that ownership for the development team ends with “code complete,” leaving the rest of the software lifecycle as another team’s problem.